 Let me read the question.
-It was a response to a blog post that I put up yesterday called Stop Workplace Shoulder Pain with this Natural Solution.
+It responded to a blog post I put up yesterday called Stop Workplace Shoulder Pain with this Natural Solution.

 It was a blog post that Kris Fondran wrote for EFI or ExercisesForInjuries.com where she went through 3 Yoga poses that she gives to her clients to help with shoulder pain, especially shoulder pain that people get in the workplace.

 I posted that on my Facebook fan page, and Njama Jones, I hope I pronounced that correctly, responded, “the moves are good ones, but what about those people who can’t get their arms into those positions?“

 And that’s an excellent point!

 I will have a link to my fan page below in the description area of this video.
 Also, I will have a link to my fan page so you can add it to the discussion.

 Pose #1 that Kris went through, I think most people can do.
 Pose #2 and #3 might be challenging for people.
 The alternatives that I would suggest are going into a standing position, relaxing through the shoulders, and focusing on dropping the shoulders, not rolling them forward but letting them drop down, relaxing through the upper trapezius or the neck, decreasing the tension in there.

 Palms are up with the arms to the side and then bending the elbows.
 And then what I would end up focusing on is bringing the shoulder blades together and then relaxing.
 Again, bringing the shoulder blades together and relaxing.